hhkaos/awesome-arcgis/esri/partners/program-members/vexiza/README.md

 |[ArcGIS REST API](../../../open-vision/open-specifications/arcgis-rest-api/README.md)|n.a.|Build geoprocesses in various projects for the management of mobility in traffic, emergencies and treatment of meteorological information.
 |[ArcGIS Runtime SDK for .NET](../../../../arcgis/developers/desktop/technologies/dot-net/README.md)|n.a.|Build an application for emergency resource management.
 |[ArcGIS Runtime SDK for Android](../../../../arcgis/developers/mobile/technologies/android/README.md)|n.a.|Build light clients for emergency management from the field.

+## Additional resources

+Probably not all the resources are in this list, please use the [ArcGIS Search](https://esri-es.github.io/arcgis-search/) tool looking for: ["Vexiza"](https://esri-es.github.io/arcgis-search/?search="Vexiza"&utm_campaign=awesome-list&utm_source=awesome-list&utm_medium=page).

+## Contributions

+Feel free to improve/extend this resource page using [this template](../../../../PARTNER_PAGE_TEMPLATE.md)